How to Throw a Squatted Dance Party – Anonymous (2018)

 Fourth Statement on Uprisings in Turkey (2013)

-2011-Present, Capitalism, Date, Defining the Enemy, Disruptive Spaces, Occupation, Tactics of Disruption, The Police, Urban Spaces
+2011-Present, Alternative Spaces, Authority, Date, Defining the Enemy, Disruptive Spaces, Occupation, Privatization, Self Institution, Tactics of Disruption, Urban Spaces

 This statement, issued by Devrimci Anarşist Faaliyet (DAF – Revolutionary Anarchist Action), describes the uprisings that spread across Turkey in 2013.
 It includes details of violence that protestors and occupations have faced and emphasizes the need for solidarity and support nationally and internationally.